InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/outside.md

 Advaita Vedanta Sanatan Dharma; some form of Shaivism.

-The name, "The Way of the Creator" being a play on words of the heretical concept, "The Cult of Brahma."
+The name, "The Way of the Creator" being a play on words of the heretical concept, "The Cult of Brahma," paying homage to its Left-Hand origins.

 ## Religion
 Apocalyptic with an alarming rate of [martyrdom]({{ site.baseurl }}{% link _pages/history.md %}),